 The UA offers a limited number of merit-based scholarships to students who demonstrate significant international experience in high school or college along with exceptional academic performance.
 The UA will select the students who present the most competitive academic records, international academic experience, and diverse areas of academic interests.
 The selected students will receive a letter of award between $2,000-$10,000 per academic year (up to 4 years for freshmen and 2 years for transfer students).

 Submitting your completed application early will increase your probability of receiving aid.
-Preference will be given to student who have completed applications by February 1 (Fall) or August 1 (Spring).
+Preference will be given to student who have completed applications by February 1 for Fall.
 Students will still be considered for scholarships after these dates as funds remain available.
 Students selected for the scholarship will be informed via email.

 The University of Arizona is very happy to provide our students an exceptional scholarship matching tool called Scholarship Universe.
 Scholarship Universe was designed and created specifically for UA students and substantially cuts down the work you have to do to find scholarships.
 Once admitted to the UA, students login with their UA NetID to answer a short series of questions that match them to scholarships they are eligible for.
 You can access Scholarship Universe here.